textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Theme menu selection](https://docs.textpattern.com/img/theme-menu-selection.png)

 You will remain in that different theme context as you browse between the assets panels.
-You can switch theme context again at any time from any assets panel by using the Themes menu again, or by returning to the Themes panel and clicking a number link for a given theme’s assets, as described above.
+You can switch theme context again at any time from any assets panel by using the Theme menu again, or by returning to the Themes panel and clicking a number link for a given theme’s assets, as described above.

 [^themebox]: The box does not appear in assets panels when the Themes panel only has one theme.